The Sharks of Thailand

 This is how you do, if you want to enjoy the sharks yourself: Put on your snorkel equipment and swim towards Hin Phae.
 Swim around on the inside of the inslet where the depth is arund 1-2 meters.
 Don't look straight down at the bottom but look up and ahead of you towards the limit of visibility.
 Don't splash around too much but swim quietly and watch out.
 A shark or two or possible more will appear if you have a bit of luck.
 If you keep quiet you can be lucky to have them come within 2-3 meters of distance.
 Enjoy the sight and remember that this shark, like 99 % of all shark species, are completely harmless.

-The Blacktip Reefshark is so shy that you never see them while you are scuba diving.
+The Blacktip Reefsharks are so shy that most places you never see them while you are scuba diving.
 The bubbles from the tank makes far too much noise.
-Snorkeling is the way.
+Snorkeling was the way.
+One exception to this is the blacktips around the Bida Islands and Phi Phi Leh.
+Probably because many of the sharks come from Long Beach and are used to people, traffic and noise.

-If you want some guidance there are 3-4 dive companies in the village who offers morning snorkel trips with the blacktips for 600 - 800 B. One of the best is The Adventure Club
+If you want some guidance there are some dive companies in the village who offer morning snorkel trips with the blacktips for 600 - 800 B. One of the best is The Adventure Club

 Hin Phae seen from Long Beach.
 Phi Phi Leh in the background.

-Remember: Sharks are endangered.
+Remember: Sharks are endangered all over the world.
 Please tell the locals that you appreciate the beautiful animals, and that they are one of the reasons for your Phi Phi visit.
 Never buy baby-shark (normally new-born blacktips) or sharkfin soup at the restaurants or for that matter any other shark product.

-Please let me know if you have visited Phi Phi Islands recently and seen blacktips.
+Please let me know if you have visited Phi Phi Islands recently and maybe have seen blacktips.
 Go to Observations

 The coral growth around Phi Phi Islands was before 1989 very dense and diverse.
-Especially Long Beach, with big areas of long branched staghorn corals was fantastic.
+Especially Long Beach, with big areas of long branched staghorn corals, was fantastic.
 The corals here were in 1989 exposed to heavy coral bleaching.
-Even though many corals returned, the forests af staghorns in the shallows was gone forever.
+Even though many corals returned, the forests af staghorns in the shallows were gone forever.
 Later years had minor cases of coral bleecing setting back the coral growth, but in 2009 it looked like the corals, especially at the east side of Hin Phae, had regained their beauty.
-Unfortunately the very hot weather of May 2010 had as a result a massive coral bleeching in many parts of The Andaman Sea and Phi Phi Islands were hit very hard.
-At long Beach 99 % of all staghorns and 80 % of the bummie corals are now dead.
-How this will affect the rich fish life and the sharks remains to be seen.
+Unfortunately the very hot weather of May 2010 had as a result a massive coral bleeching in most parts of The Andaman Sea and the Phi Phi Islands were hit very hard.
+At Long Beach 99 % of all staghorns and 60 % of the bummie corals died.
+In 2016 there are still plenty of fish and many places staghorn coral colonies are establishing themselves again.
+Unfortunately the local speed boat drivers apparently know nothing about conservation.
+They throw on a daily basis their anchors directly down on top of the very same corals the tourists pay to enjoy.
+Check video from July 2013.

 The terrible tsunami 26'th of December 2004 which hit Phi Phi hard has had a destruktive effect on the under water environment only in the western side of Ton Sai Bay where a lot of debris from buildings and other man made things were flushed out to sea.
-The mid and western part of the village of Ton Sai was hit really hard.
+The mid and western part of the village of Ton Sai was hit really hard and many hundred died.
 Long Beach and Hin Phae was almost untouched and the corals were fine.
-The blacktipped reefsharks around here are still there and are doing really well.